 Hsiang-Yu Chen started her business with one goal: To create something that could continuously generate profit to support charitable organizations, specifically ones for childhood cancer research.
 The brand offers adorable blankets for babies and adults alike.
-In 2019, Honey Lemonade was able to donate $4,000 to Boston Children’s Hospital for childhood cancer research.
+As of December 2021, Honey Lemonade has donated $14,000 to various organizations supporting childhood cancer research.

 Shop Honey Lemonade

 Gielene Dela Cruz Wagas launched Shop Dela Gold in 2018.
 Her love for gold began after she inherited her first gold necklace from her parents.
 Her brand is inspired by her Filipino heritage, and all the pieces are unique and handmade in L.A.

 Co-founder Jennifer Tsay wanted to make it easier to link quality photographers with people looking to book photoshoots.
 She launched Shoott in the summer of 2018 in New York City, which has now expanded nationwide and boasts a team of photographers that have worked with brands like Forbes, Elle, GQ, The Cut, V Magazine, Buzzfeed and more.